 Although Switzerland isn't a part of the EU, it is still a part of the Schengen Area, which means you will have no issue crossing over the border into France.

-Throughout the day, many high-speed trains run from Geneva to Paris, the majority of which are direct and take about 3 hours and 30 minutes.
-Some routes do require stopping in Lyon, after you pass over the French border, which will add about an hour to your travel time, so make sure you know which you're booking.
+Throughout the day, many high-speed trains run from Geneva to Paris, the majority of which are direct and take about three hours, 30 minutes.
+Some routes do require stopping in Lyon after you pass over the French border, which will add about an hour to your travel time, so make sure you know which one you're booking.
 All trains from Geneva to Paris arrive in Central Paris at the Gare de Lyon station, one of Paris' six main stations.
-If you have a flight to catch in Paris right off you get off the train, it's better to book a a ticket that goes directly to Charles de Gaulle Airport (CDG), although it might be more expensive.
+If you have a flight to catch in Paris right after you get off the train, it's better to book a ticket that goes directly to Charles de Gaulle Airport (CDG), although it might be more expensive.

 In smooth traffic conditions, it can take five hours or more to travel by car, but it can be a nice way to see stretches of Switzerland and Eastern France.
 Expect to pay somewhat hefty toll fees at several points throughout the trip, though.

-For the quickest route, you can take the A40 from Geneva for 534 kilometers (331 miles) all the way to Paris.
+For the quickest route, you can take the A40 from Geneva for 331 miles (534 kilometers) all the way to Paris.
 Just note that after you cross the border near Macon, which you will do when you cross the Saône River, the A40 will turn into the A6.
 Along the way, you could make a side-trip for lunch in Lyon, but it will add about half an hour to your total driving time.

 What to See in Paris

-If you think Paris is going to be too frilly and romantic for your, or your travel partner's, more cynical temperament, you may be interested in reading up on the history of the city's dark underbelly, which includes the catacombs filled with real skulls and bones from an exhumed cemetery.
+If you think Paris is going to be too frilly and romantic for you or your travel partner, you may be interested in reading up on the history of the city's dark underbelly, which includes the catacombs filled with real skulls and bones from an exhumed cemetery.
 And if you want to escape the city for a spat, you can take a day trip out to Versailles or the home of Claude Monet.
-However, if you'd just like to see what it's like to live in Paris like a local Parisian, make sure you read up on the quirks and hidden gems of whichever arrondisement that you happen to be staying in.
+However, if you'd just like to see what it's like to live in Paris like a local Parisian, make sure you read up on the quirks and hidden gems of whichever arrondissement that you happen to be staying in.